kwonus/Quelle-Obsolete/Quelle.md

    - restore
    - exit

 If we ignore the SYSTEM clauses for the moment, we can focus on the six primary operational verbs in Quelle.
 Each verb has a minimum and maximum number of parameters (A similar table for SYSTEM commands can be found in Section X, near the end of this document).
-For a list of the primary Quelle See the Table 3-1 below:
+For a list of primary operational verbs in Quelle, see the Table 3-1 below:

 | Verb        | Verb is Inferred | Clause Type |     Clause Restriction      | Required Arguments | Optional Operators |
 | ----------- | :--------------: | ----------- | :-------------------------: | ------------------ | :----------------: |